kyle-n/kyle-n.github.io/_posts/2020-05-17-favorite-movies-2019.md

 ### 28: *Ford v.
 Ferrari* | ★★

 God, does this movie make cars and racing look sexy.
-Good film about the struggle of the artist to create something beautiful within flawed, capitalistic systems.
+Good story about the struggle of the artist to create something beautiful within flawed, capitalistic systems.

 ## The good ones

 ### 27: *Fast Color* | ★★★

 No one saw this movie, which sucks, because *Fast Color* is a breath of fresh air.
 It follows three generations of black women with powers that may save their dying world.
 The depictions of their gifts are *gorgeous*.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/tySUZIiXObc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 26: *Gemini Man* | ★★★